bio-apple/single_cell/README.md

 *A recent systematic survey of scRNA-seq data suggested that a mitochondrial proportion threshold of 10% is appropriate to distinguish between healthy and low-quality cells in most human tissues, while in mouse tissues, the recommended threshold is 5%.*

-[	Osorio D, Cai J J. Systematic determination of the mitochondrial proportion in human and mice tissues for single-cell RNA-sequencing data quality control[J].
+[Osorio D, Cai J J. Systematic determination of the mitochondrial proportion in human and mice tissues for single-cell RNA-sequencing data quality control[J].
 Bioinformatics, 2021, 37(7): 963-967.](https://academic.oup.com/bioinformatics/article/37/7/963/5896986?login=false)

 ### highly_variable_gene